viewtool/I2C_Adapter/VB.NET_USB_I2C_PCA9555/USB_I2C_PCA9555/README.md

 # I2C_PCA9555
-An VB.NET project for PCA9555.
+A VB.NET project for PCA9555.